 Who Should Invest in Debt Funds?

 Debt mutual funds have a low-risk portfolio and are less prone to volatility.
 These funds are most suitable for conservative investors to gain capital appreciation.
-Debt schemes are most suitable for every kind of investor whose investment tenure is less than 3 years.
+Debt funds are most suitable for every kind of investor whose investment tenure is less than 3 years.
 It is an optimum alternative to bank deposits or FDs as the returns are much higher.
-Debt funds can also be used to park the surplus cash as a lumpsum as it can be risky to invest a higher amount in equities.
-The option of STP can also be chosen to invest the corpus periodically from a debt fund to equity fund.
+Debt mutual funds can also be used to park the surplus cash as a lumpsum as it can be risky to invest a higher amount in equities.
+The option of STP can also be chosen to invest the corpus periodically from a debt funds to equity funds.

 FAQ on Debt Funds

 What is the minimum and maximum limit to invest in a debt mutual funds?The investment in a debt mutual funds can be started from Rs 500.
 There is no limit on the maximum investment amount.

 What time is taken by debt funds to reflect the redeemed amount in my bank?If a request to redeem the units is made before 3 PM on a working day, the amount will be reflected to the bank account within next 1-2 working days based on NAV of that day.
 If a request is made after 3 PM, the NAV of the next day will be applicable.